cmackenzie1/base58-rs/README.md

 1. **Encoding**: Converts input bytes to a big integer, then repeatedly divides by 58 to get Base58 digits
 2. **Decoding**: Multiplies accumulated value by 58 and adds each digit value
-3. **Leading zeros/ones**: Properly handles leading zero bytes as '1' characters in Base58
+3. **Leading zeros**: Properly handles leading zero bytes as the first character of the chosen alphabet
+4. **Alphabet flexibility**: Each alphabet variant maintains its own character set and decode table for efficient lookups

 ## Performance